-Prior to the appointment of any ELT member, background checks are conducted to determine if the candidate has the capabilities needed and is fit and proper to undertake the responsibilities of the role.
+Prior to the appointment of any ELT member, Mirvac's practice is to conduct background checks to determine if the candidate has the capabilities needed and is fit and proper to undertake the responsibilities of the role.
 These include background checks on character, education, career experience, criminal history and bankruptcy.
+In the case of the executive appointments during FY23, the relevant checks were conducted and satisfactorily completed.

-EXECUTIVE REMUNERATION
+REMUNERATION

-The HRC assists the Board in its oversight of the Group's human resources policies and practices including by making recommendations to the Board on the employment arrangements of the CEO/MD and ELT, including their remuneration arrangements.
+As noted earlier, the HRC assists the Board in its oversight of the Group's human resources policies and practices including by making recommendations to the Board on the employment arrangements of the CEO/MD and ELT, including their remuneration arrangements.